 For many European artists, this was a period of soul searching and aesthetic renewal, looking upon the natural world with fresh eyes to appreciate the sinuous, organic forms, sensual textures and patterns it expressed.

-This archive print has been lovingly restored and reproduced using digital printing and ethically sourced materials.
+This archive print has been lovingly restored and reproduced as a wallpaper design using digital printing and ethically sourced materials.

 We are partnered up with TreeSisters and a percentage of our profits every month go to them to replant trees in the forests.